bespon/bespon_website/docs/spec_overview.md

 ['First element', 'Second element']
 ```
 Everything within an inline list must have indentation greater than or equal
 to that of the line on which the list started.
+The only exception is if an
+inline list occurs within an inline collection type, in which case it inherits
+the indentation level of the parent collection, and everything within it must
+have indentation greater than or equal to that indentation level.
+While
-While logical and consistent
-indentation beyond this is encouraged, it is not enforced in any way.
+logical and consistent indentation beyond this is encouraged, it is not
+enforced in any way.